damaki/DW1000/README.md

 used to prove the absence of runtime errors such as: numerical overflow, infinite loops, division by zero, and out-of-bounds array accesses.

 _Note: Due to a bug in GNATprove from SPARK GPL 2016 it is currently not possible to run GNATprove in proof mode on the_ ``DecaDriver`` _package, or packages which have visibility to the_ ``DecaDriver`` _package.
-However, it is still possible to run perform flow analysis with GNATprove on all files, and the majority of the driver is able to be analyzed in proof mode with GNATprove._
+However, it is still possible to run perform flow analysis with GNATprove on all files, and the majority of the driver is able to be analyzed in proof mode with GNATprove.
+This bug has been fixed in the development version of SPARK Pro._

 # 2. License